claudiachang27/stat390autoresearch/program.md

 - Do not add new files or dependencies
 - Do not hard-code validation data into the model
 - Do not change the function signature of `build_model()`
+- Do not perform exploratory data analysis or leakage checks
+- Do not deviate from the experiment queue